FBAR for Crypto: When and How to File

 What is the FBAR?

-Although it has tax implications, the report itself is not made to the IRS, but instead to the U.S. Treasury Department through the Bank Secrecy Act's e-filing system.
+Although it has tax implications, the report itself is not made to the IRS but rather to the US Treasury Department through the Bank Secrecy Act's e-filing system.

 Is a cryptocurrency FBAR required?

-How to file a crypto FBAR: 4 steps
+How to file a crypto FBAR in four easy steps

 1. Use crypto tax software to organize your transactions